Ne0bliviscaris/Human-Pose-Detection-Model-Multitest/readme.md

 App for testing multiple 3D pose detection models with one click

 - Inputs folder
-    - contains test videos
+    - contains test videos and images

 - Outputs folder
     - contains folders named after each model
         - processed videos are moved to 'processed' subfolder
     - each folder contains processed videos

-- CSV table
+- JSON file
     - Measures time used for each video to process
+    - Stores detailed file and model informations

 - Archive
-    - check if file name is already in 'processed'
+    - check if file name is already in outputs
         - prompt if the file is not already processed
         - if it is, show the file and processed outputs